Edward S. Curtis

 Edward Sheriff Curtis (February 19, 1868 – October 19, 1952; sometimes given as Edward Sherriff Curtis) was an American photographer and ethnologist whose work focused on the American West and Native American people.
 Sometimes referred to as the "Shadow Catcher", Curtis traveled the United States to document and record the dwindling ways of life of various native tribes through photographs and audio recordings.

 Early life

-Curtis was born on February 19, 1868, on a farm in Cold Spring Township north of Whitewater, Wisconsin.
-His father, the Reverend Ashen "Johnson" Curtis (1840–1887), was a minister, farmer, and American Civil War veteran born in Ohio.
+Curtis was born on February 19, 1868, on a farm in the Town of Cold Spring north of Whitewater, Wisconsin.
+His father, Reverend Ashen "Johnson" Curtis (1840–1887), was a minister, farmer, and American Civil War veteran born in Ohio.
 His mother, Ellen Sheriff (1844–1912), was born in Pennsylvania.
-Curtis's siblings were Raphael (1862 – c.
-1885), also called Ray; Edward, called Eddy; Eva (1870–?); and Asahel Curtis (1874–1941).
+Curtis's siblings were Raphael, also called Ray; Edward, called Eddy; Eva; and Asahel Curtis.
 Weakened by his experiences in the Civil War, Johnson Curtis had difficulty in managing his farm, resulting in hardship and poverty for his family.

 Around 1874, the family moved from Wisconsin to Minnesota to join Johnson Curtis's father, Asahel Curtis, who ran a grocery store and was a postmaster in Le Sueur County.
 Curtis left school in the sixth grade and soon built his own camera.